I’ve got a confession to make: I’m not very good at relaxing.

 How many times a day do you check your phone, wash your hands, go the toilet or boil the kettle?
 You’d be surprised when questioned how many people don’t know how they feel and what they need.

 I don’t follow the crowd.
 I like to carve my own path.

 So I developed, quite by accident, my own way of self-expression and relaxation to quieten my mind and bring me to a place of inner peace and confidence.
-Actually if you read my previous post How Social Media is Negatively Impacting Your Mental Health, you’ll understand more about the power of words and how they mould our minds and our children’s minds.
+Actually if you read about How Social Media is Negatively Impacting Your Mental Health, you’ll understand more about the power of words and how they mould our minds and our children’s minds.

 I don’t want social media to become my stream of consciousness.

 I want to stay in touch with and aware of my own thoughts.
 I think my mental health is impacted if I am not able to have clear thoughts and create my own reality.
 Especially when it’s so easy to get drawn into other people’s worlds.